Skip to main content

 (closed 1970 to form Bury Baptist Church)

-1927 Mission to Bury held in Drill Hall by Assemblies of God pastor, John Nelson Parr, and Stephen Jeffreys
+1927 At the invitation of Brookshaw Mission church, an mission to Bury was held in Drill Hall by Assemblies of God pastor, John Nelson Parr, and Stephen Jeffreys

-????
-"Emmanuel" Pentecostal Church on Bell Lane (see photo; amalgamated to form Bethesda in 1967)
+As a result of this mission, "Emmanuel" Pentecostal Church was formed on Bell Lane under the leadership of Howell Harris (see photo; amalgamated to form Bethesda in 1967)

 1937 Brethren meeting at "Gospel Rooms", Market Place, following Tent Mission with Gavin Hamilton.
 Later at the "Bible Hall", Clerke Street.